snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-attribution-data-model/index.md

 2. Alternatively (default from v.0.3.0 onwards), the package will rely on the `snowplow__user_mapping_source` defaulted to the `derived.snowplow_unified_user_mapping` table which will get used to take the latest logged in business user_id field per user_identifier, if available, otherwise it will keep the user_identifier value for both the conversions and conversion path source before the two are joined.

 3. When using custom sources or solutions, this logic could be overwritten in the dbt project using the `snowplow_attribution_paths_to_conversion()` dispatch macro.
+In case the optional `snowplow_attribution_paths_to_non_conversion` table is also in use and it needs custom stitching logic, it is advised to disable it and create a custom model with the desired stitching logic.

 ### One-off setup